JOHN-HADIKUSUMO/KiwiSoft.TinyGuid/README.md

 ![alt text](https://github.com/JOHN-HADIKUSUMO/KiwiSoft.TinyGuid/blob/main/Capture.PNG)

 The output may consist of the combination alphanumeric plus several special characters like "-", "_" or ".".
-If you only want alphanumeric on the output you must define the parameter value "true" on the UUID method.
+If you only want alphanumeric on the output you must set the parameter value to "true" on the UUID method as seen below.

 ```C#
   using KiwiSoft.TinyGuid;